-8:00 AM John is an office employee at ABC manufacturing.
-When he arrives at work he logs into his workstation and heads off to the break room to grab a cup of coffee.
-John runs into a few co-workers there and they catch up on current events, family dramas, and the latest work gossip.
+8:00 AM Jake is an employee at a technology company.
+When he arrives at work, he logs in, then heads off to the break room to grab a cup of coffee.
+He runs into a few co-workers on his way back and they catch up on fantasy football rankings and recently added shows on Netflix.

-8:20 AM John returns to his desk.
-He opens his first work order and begins to enter client information.
+8:20 AM Jake returns to his desk and opens his first work order to begin entering client information.

-8:25 AM John’s cell phone vibrates.
+8:25 AM Jake's cell phone vibrates.
 It’s one of his buddies inviting him to play an executive round of golf after work.
-John replies that he’s all-in, and that he’ll text him when he’s chosen a course.
-John opens up his internet browser and does a quick Google search to determine what courses are in between his home and his friend’s.
-There are 20 courses.
-John selects five that he has played at before to see if they have an executive course, and find out if they have late afternoon tee-times.
-Using the online reservation feature John reserves a tee-time for 4:30 PM.
+He replies that he’s all-in, and that he’ll text him when he’s chosen a course.
+Jake opens up his internet browser and does a quick Google search and determines that there are 15 courses between his home and his friend’s.
+Jake selects five that he has played at before to see if they have an executive course and scope out late afternoon tee-times.
+Using the online reservation feature, Jake reserves a tee-time for 4:30 PM.
 He texts his friend back to say that he’ll duck out from work at about 3:30 so he can swing by his house to pick up his golf clubs.

-9:00 AM John returns to the first work order and continues to enter the client’s information.
+9:00 AM He returns to the first work order and continues to enter the client’s information.

-John has been at the office for an hour, but he’s only completed five minutes of work.
+Jake has been at the office for an hour, but he’s only completed five minutes of work.
 He gets paid $35 per hour, and so far he’s only earned $2.92 of it.
-In addition to the 55 minutes he’s spent socializing and addressing personal matters, John has also managed to shorten his workday from 5:00 PM to 3:30 PM; another 1.5 hours of lost time.
-It’s only 9:00 AM and John has made it clear that he’s not at work to work.
-John is a disengaged employee.
+In addition to the 55 minutes he’s spent socializing and addressing personal matters, Jake has also shortened his workday from 5:00 PM to 3:30 PM; another 1.5 hours of lost time.
+It’s only 9:00 AM and Jake has made it clear that he’s not at work to work.
+Jake is a disengaged employee.

 Employee engagement is the degree to which an employee is willing to perform the duties of their job.
-This includes, but isn’t limited to, the act of collaborating with co-workers, working toward the accomplishment of company goals, embracing company values, and ultimately contributing to the profitability of a company.
+This includes collaboration with co-workers, working toward company goals, embracing company values, and ultimately contributing to the company's profitability.
 Employees can be positively or negatively engaged with their work environment.
-Positively engaged employees report a sense of high satisfaction with their jobs and lives outside of work.
-Negative employee engagement has an impact on both company morale and financial success.
+Positively engaged employees report a sense of high satisfaction with their jobs and lives outside of work, while negative employee engagement has an impact on both company morale and financial success.

 Gallup goes on to share the following:

-So there’s the prognosis.
+So that’s the prognosis.
 Now for the good news: employee disengagement is preventable!

-How do we as employers promote employee engagement in our organizations?
-Warren Buffet teaches us that corporate culture is crucial to success.
+Engaging Employees How can employers promote employee engagement in their organizations?
+Warren Buffet teaches that corporate culture is crucial to success.
 Corporate culture takes time to build – it must be taught from the top down, reinforced by management, and presented consistently in the company’s messaging.
 And above all, it must be rewarded when followed.
 Positive reinforcement is one of the strongest ways to motivate employees because it not only encourages repetition of positive behavior, but it changes the way the employees sees themselves.